pylipp/sdd/README.md

     sdd install <app>=<version>

-To upgrade an app, run
+To upgrade an app to the latest version available, run

     sdd upgrade <app>

+If you want to upgrade to a specific version, run

+    sdd upgrade <app>=<version>

 To uninstall an app, run